raymondnoonan/Mpropulator/meetingnotes.md

 F showed R and S a little bit of SAS's ability to run python through the command prompt.
 F said that Mpropulator's next feature should be to support this by creating a function (or modifying `populate()`) that writes tables without a config file so that SAS programmers can use it more easily.
 S noted that another feature should be reading directly from SAS datasets and writing to Word documents.

 Also, Ray needs to document `col_to_number`.

+## 11/11/2015 ##

+Franco used `split` instead of `str.split` for performance reasons and `map` instead of a `for` loop so that the code would take advantage of C.

+Check if skiprows is list using an assert.

+Is there a path extractor function so that we can avoid using franco's sepPath function?

+Look into pandas for way to deal with missing values Also do aprseConfig['skipcols'] = map(helpers.col_to_number)

+Check that each element in skipcols is a letter Convert cols in skipcols to numbers where we convert skiprows

+Ray will write tests for populate, write_tabs, helpers F will write tests for readConfig, __init__
+S will test validations

+Create bad_configX.csv with different types of errors

+Sam can look into concatenating errors into one big thing.